techieegyclass/iot_dashboard/README.md

 ---

-How the System Works
+How It Works

 1. Device Sends Data

-An ESP32 or any IoT device publishes a message to an MQTT topic, for example:
+An ESP32 (or other IoT device) publishes a message to the MQTT broker.

+Example payload:

 {
   "device_id": "esp32_001",